kien-vu/Path-Selection-and-Rate-allocation-in-Self-backhauled-mmWave-Networks/README.md

 [A1] "Path Selection and Rate Allocation in Self-Backhauled mmWave Networks", Proc.
 IEEE Wireless Commun.
 Netw.
 Conf., pp. 2371-2376, 15-18 April 2018, Barcelona, Spain.

-[A2] "Joint Path Selection and Rate Allocation Framework for 5G Self-Backhauled mmWave Networks", IEEE Transactions on Wireless Communications, IEEE Transactions on Wireless Communications (2019).
+[A2] "Joint Path Selection and Rate Allocation Framework for 5G Self-Backhauled mmWave Networks", DOI (identifier) 10.1109/TWC.2019.2904275, for publication in IEEE Transactions on Wireless Communications (2019).

 [A3] "Ultra-Reliable Communication in 5G mmWave Networks: A Risk-Sensitive Approach."
 IEEE Communications Letters 22.4 (2018): 708-711.